Macromullet/crossword-solver/README.md

    - Pattern matching is constant time regardless of dictionary size

 ### System Architecture
 The application consists of three main components:
 1. **User Interface Layer**:
    - HTML/CSS for rendering the interface
+   - Multiple theme options using separate CSS files
    - JavaScript event handlers for real-time interaction
-   - Reactive results display that updates as the user types
+   - Responsive design that works on various screen sizes
+   - Accessibility features for inclusive user experience
 2. **Pattern Matcher**:
    - Converts UI input to the appropriate query pattern
    - Handles special cases and input validation
    - Manages the communication between UI and solver
 3. **Fast Solver Engine**:
    - The core FastCrosswordSolver class that implements the bit-manipulation algorithm
-   - Dictionary loading and preprocessing logic
-   - Fallback mechanisms for handling network failures
+   - In-memory processing for constant-time pattern matching
+   - Optimized for performance with BigInt operations

 The application first loads and preprocesses the dictionary, then provides an interactive interface for users to find words matching their specified patterns.

+## Progressive Web App
+The Crossword Solver is implemented as a Progressive Web App (PWA), which means:
+- It can be installed on your device's home screen
+- It works offline once the dictionary has been cached
+- It provides a native app-like experience

+## Browser Compatibility
+The application is compatible with:
+- Chrome/Edge (latest versions)
+- Firefox (latest versions)
+- Safari (latest versions)
+- Mobile browsers (iOS Safari, Android Chrome)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](../LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.